wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-manage-volume-containers.md

 <properties
-   pageTitle="Gerenciar os contêineres de volume do StorSimple | Microsoft Azure" description="Explica como você pode usar a página de contêineres de volume do serviço Gerenciador do StorSimple para adicionar, modificar ou excluir um contêiner de volume." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple volume containers | Microsoft Azure" description="Explains how you can use the StorSimple Manager service volume containers page to add, modify, or delete a volume container." services="storsimple" documentationCenter="NA" authors="SharS"